amirmasp/PerfectBinaryTree/README.md

 TODO: Make the nodes bidirectional (use doubly Linked list nodes).

 ## PerfectBinaryTree.cpp:
-The PBT object has members for traversing  purpose inside them.
+The PBT object has members for traversing  purpose inside itself.
 ### - DFS(Depth First Search) Traversal Algorithms are all implemented in recursive fashion:
 1- PreorderTraversal

 2- InorderTraversal

 3- PostorderTraversal
-### - BFS(Breadth First Search) Traversal Algorithms are implemented using queue DS.:
+### - BFS(Breadth First Search) Traversal Algorithms are implemented using queue DS:
 1- LevelByLevelTraversal:
-Returns a vector of nodes visited from left to right 2- LevelorderTraversal:
+Returns a vector of nodes visited from left to right

+2- LevelorderTraversal:
-Returns a vec separated by its level so we can get the Level of the tree  by :
+Returns a vec separated by its level

+so we can get the Level of the tree  by :
 `vec.size()`